What Is A Caveat And Do You Need One?

 Given the importance of registration, if you have an interest in land that for some reason is not registered there is a risk that another person may register their interest before yours with the other person’s interest ranking above or having a higher priority than your interest.

 In such circumstances we may recommend you consider lodging a “caveat” on the title to that land to protect your interest.
 The word caveat means ‘beware’ and lodging a caveat warns anyone dealing with the land that someone has a priority interest in that land.

-However it is important to understand that a caveat does not provide all of the benefits of registration of your interest and should never be seen as an alternative to registering your interest on the title to the land.Request Free Consultation
+However, it is important to understand that a caveat does not provide all of the benefits of registration of your interest and should never be seen as an alternative to registering your interest on the title to the land.Request Evaluation

 What is a Caveat?

 A caveat is a notice to the Registrar and the world at large which, subject to some exceptions, prevents the registration of an instrument or document claiming another interest in the land affecting the interest claimed by the caveator (the person who lodges and receives the benefit of the caveat) in that land until the caveat is withdrawn, removed, lapses or is cancelled.

 Who Can Lodge a Caveat?

 Only a person who has a caveatable interest is entitled to lodge a caveat or to instruct their lawyer to lodge a caveat on their behalf.
 Such parties include

 - a person claiming an interest in land;